Chapter 6: Syntax

 - The pirate sank the ship [at sea].
 (PP = location)

-- In most ditransitives, the indirect object is the goal of the event—the location or person who receives the theme.
+- The goal is the location or person that receives the theme.
+In most ditransitives, the indirect object is the goal of the eventuality.

 - The pirates sent [the ship] a message.

-- The pirates sent a message to [the ship] .̱ ([the ship] = goal; a message =
+- The pirates sent a message to [the ship]. ([the ship] = goal; a message = theme)

 Different verbs don’t just select how many arguments they combine with, but also select what thematic roles their arguments take.
 But verbs aren’t totally free to map thematic roles onto argument positions; for example, while we’ve seen that an experiencer can be either the subject or object of a verb, if a verb combines with both an agent and a theme, the agent is always the subject.
 Also, whenever a verb takes only a single argument, that argument will necessarily be the subject (at least in English, and in many other languages).